 Scottsdale’s social service agency Vista del Camino, 7700 E. Roosevelt St., is serving as a water hydration station this summer.
 The station’s purpose is to protect the vulnerable during summer by providing relief from the heat and sites where they can get free bottled water, sunscreen wipes, lip balm and hats.
 Vista del Camino is open from 8 a.m. to 5 p.m. weekdays.
 Scottsdale Healthcare is partnering with the city to provide the supplies, plus information on the dangers of extreme heat.
 The public can donate water or other items, including light-colored T-shirts, sunblock, socks and underwear, hats and pre-packaged snack items.
 For more information, call Vista at 480-312-2323.

 The city provides monthly brush and bulk item collection, offering residents a convenient way to dispose of items too large for refuse containers.
 Residents are asked to have brush and bulk items out for pick up by 5 a.m. on Monday the week of scheduled service.

 Here's the upcoming schedule:

-** Service Area #4 – Thomas Road to McKellips Road; and Pinnacle Peak Road to Thunderbird Road: Week of May 20.
+** Service Area #4 – Thomas Road to McKellips Road; and Pinnacle Peak Road to Thunderbird Road (including McDowell Mountain Ranch): Week of June 24.

-** Service Area #2 – Thunderbird Road to Indian Bend Road, west of the 101 Freeway; and Dynamite Boulevard to Happy Valley Road: Week of June 10.
+** Service Area #2 – Bell Road to Indian Bend Road, west of the 101 Freeway; and Dynamite Boulevard to Happy Valley Road: Week of July 15.

 PROGRAMS FOR YOU